hpennington/Inertia/user_guides/docs/reference/compose-api.md

 `AnimationSignal` and the other message types are public because the editor talks to them over the wire.
 They are part of the editor protocol rather than the app-facing API.

-`InertiaShape`, `InertiaShapeProperties` and `Vertex` describe the vector shapes a schema can carry behind an actionable. `InertiaShapeCanvas` draws them; you do not construct them yourself, the editor authors them.
+`InertiaShape`, `InertiaShapeProperties`, `InertiaShapePosition` and `Vertex` describe the vector shapes a schema can carry on either side of an actionable's content.
+`InertiaShapeCanvas` draws them, back to front in the order `stacked()` puts them in; you do not construct any of it yourself, the editor authors them.

 `getHostForWebSocket()`, `isValidIPv4()` and `getFirstDnsIP()` are host-discovery helpers that shell out to `ip route`.
 Nothing in the runtime calls them — `baseURL` is passed